 You can seriously injure yourself this way!
 I once broke my leg in college simply by tripping on some ice and falling awkwardly.
 Elderly people die by falling (a lot).

-If I were attempting this (and this isn’t an endorsement), I’d want to do it on a tennis court or somewhere that I was confident that the ground was perfectly flat.
+If I were attempting this (and this isn’t an endorsement), I’d want to do it somewhere that I was confident the ground was perfectly flat.
 But, this starts to limit your options as you’ll also want overhead shade, and a place that you’re unlikely to trip or misjudge elevation.

 4) Wifi Access / Needing to Be Tethered to a Computer